GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/send-http-request-fields/en.md

 Some possible causes of failing HTTP requests are:

 - The server to connect to is offline
-- The status code of the response is not 200: a 500 internal error, a 404 not found, a 403 forbidden, etc. (This is treated as an error only by `_sendJSONObjectItemHTTPRequests`, `_sendJSONObjectCollectionHTTPRequests` and `_sendGraphQLHTTPRequests`; not by `_sendHTTPRequests`, which returns the status code whichever it is.)
+- The status code of the response is not 200: a 500 internal error, a 404 not found, a 403 forbidden, etc.
 - The content type of the response is not `application/json`

+(The latter two are treated as an error by `_sendJSONObjectItemHTTPRequests`, `_sendJSONObjectCollectionHTTPRequests` and `_sendGraphQLHTTPRequests`, which expect to handle `JSON` types only, but not by `_sendHTTPRequests`, which is not opinionated.)

 In case of error, the field returns `null` (i.e. the response for any previous successful HTTP request will not be printed), and the error entry will contain extension `httpRequestInputArrayPosition` to indicate which is the item from the input list that failed (starting from 0):